 We believe swimming to be an important part of our curriculum.
 Each child is expected to participate.
-We hold a block program at the indoor pool.
-To ensure we have the very best instruction we contract trained instructors to carry out the program.
+We hold a block program at the indoor pool for Prep to Grade 4.
+Senior classes attend an open water swimming program.
 The cost of the program includes entry to the pool, instructors' fees and bus travel.